TIC4302/video-streaming-bot/Operation/Readme.md

 ### User guide

 Download all the .py files and put them into the folder you created during the deployment step.
+Then you can activate the bot using the following commands.

 The bot will take in 2 parameters: